 A police raid at Elk Lake, Canada in 1925

 Bootlegging or rum running is a term given to an illegal business which includes illicit transportation of alcohol.
-One of the earliest known instances of alcohol smuggling was during the American civil war, when ships illegally started transporting cheap Caribbean rum to the United States through Florida.
+One of the earliest known instances of alcohol smuggling was recorded during the American civil war, when ships illegally started transporting cheap Caribbean rum to the United States through Florida.

 Though old, alcohol smuggling is still practiced in many countries by organized criminals.
 They illegally trade alcohol to avoid tax and minimum purchase price.
 The United Kingdom’s government fails to collect an estimated tax of $2 billion due to illegal alcohol smuggling activities.
-Bootlegged alcohol causes thousands of deaths annually because of low quality and standard.
+Moreover, bootlegged alcohol causes thousands of deaths annually because of low quality and standard.

 12 Trafficking of Cultural Property